- Nearly half (45%) of all pregnancies among U.S. women in 2011 were unintended, and about four in 10 of these were terminated by abortion.1

-- According to U.S. Food and Drug Administration guidelines, medication abortion is allowed up to 10 weeks’ gestation.
+- According to U.S. Food and Drug Administration guidelines, medication abortion is approved for abortions up to 10 weeks’ gestation.
 The protocol involves two drugs—mifepristone and misoprostol—one of which can be taken at home following a provider visit.

-- Medication abortions accounted for 31% of all nonhospital abortions in 2014, and for 45% of abortions before nine weeks’ gestation.
+- Medication abortions accounted for 31% of all nonhospital abortions in 2014, and for 45% of abortions before nine weeks’ gestation.2

-- In 2014, some 87% of all nonhospital abortion providers—900 facilities—provided one or more medication abortions.
-At least 23% of nonhospital providers offered only medication abortion services.
+- In 2014, some 87% of all nonhospital abortion providers—900 facilities—provided one or more medication abortions,2 and 26% of clinics provided only early medication abortion.9

 SAFETY OF ABORTION

-- A first-trimester abortion is one of the safest medical procedures and carries minimal risk—less than 0.05%—of major complications that might need hospital care.
+- A first-trimester abortion is one of the safest medical procedures and carries minimal risk: Major complications (those requiring hospital care, surgery or transfusion) occur at a rate of less than 0.5%.12,13

-Abortions performed in the first trimester pose virtually no long-term risk of problems such as infertility, ectopic pregnancy, spontaneous abortion (miscarriage) or birth defect, and little or no risk of preterm or low-birth-weight deliveries.
+- Abortions performed in the first trimester pose virtually no long-term risk of problems such as infertility, ectopic pregnancy, spontaneous abortion (miscarriage) or birth defect, and little or no risk of preterm or low-birth-weight deliveries.14

 INSURANCE COVERAGE AND PAYMENT

 - Fifteen percent of patients used private insurance to pay for the procedure.
-Most patients with private insurance (61%) paid out of pocket.
+Most patients with private insurance (61%) paid out of pocket.6

 LAW AND POLICY